Alberto-Frigatto/PySQLQuery/docs/md/sql_types.md

 Returns a string representation of the class instance in SQL format.

-The returned string will be used for constructing the SQL queries.
+The returned string will be used for constructing the **SQL queries**.

 #### `validate_value(value: str) -> bool`